USI in higher education

 - provide their USI to their Tertiary Admissions Centre or Higher Education Provider when requested.

 Read more in our student FAQs.

 What do Higher Education Providers need to do?

-- encourage 2021 commencing students to apply for a USI as soon as possible
+- encourage new students to apply for a USI as soon as possible

 - request and record the USIs of commencing students on enrolment

-- any student commencing in a Commonwealth Supported Place (CSP) must have a USI recorded prior to census date
+- ensure any student commencing in a Commonwealth Supported Place (CSP) has provided a USI prior to census date

-- where applicable, ensure the CAF or eCAF includes the student’s USI
+- ensure the CAF or eCAF includes the student’s USI

 - report the USI as part of the DESE reporting cycle.

 Read more in our Higher Education Provider FAQs.